yoginderbagga/90DaysOfDevOps/2026/day-14/networking-concepts-commands.md

 Using CURL command to fetch the data about the web-browser :

 As you can see below CULR - I command is used to ask the web-server to provide the http server header response but not the actual HTML page content.
 Its like knocking a door the near by and asking "Is everything alright?"
+In production env you may use nginx, apache or gunicorn web-server in that moment it will be helpful to run a CURL toward that server to check if the server HTTP is working good or not.

 ``200 means success in HTTP code`` and ``404 means not found`` and ``403 means forbidden``